Home The City of Vancouver Vancouver’s Dimensions Art Gallery

 • Children (ages 5 to 15): $12 Monday to Thursday and $15 Friday to Sunday

-Children ages 4 and younger are free.
-All tickets are good for one hour (so make sure to arrive at your scheduled time and not later).
-However, if there’s space available in the next time slot you can sometimes be allowed to stay a little longer.
-Unless it’s really busy though, an hour is usually more than enough time.
+Children ages 4 and younger were free.
+All tickets were good for one hour.
+However, if there was space available in the next time slot you were sometimes allowed to stay a little longer.
+Unless it was really busy though, an hour was more than enough time a couple years ago.

 Target Illusion at Dimensions Gallery